d3x0r/STFRPhysics/LightSpeedSim.md

 ### Dev Notes

-a craft that is 3 long (-1,0,1) is moving along.
+( incomplete sentence fragments follow.
+This was setting up how to think about the points... ) a craft that is 3 long (-1,0,1) is moving along.

 at any given time T the craft is a color that  cycles through colors by changing the hue.